 The recommended amount is 2000 IU a day to get you into the optimal range.
 If you are overweight or elderly, you may want to consider increasing that amount to 3000-4000 IU a day to get you into the optimal range.

-Plant-based nutrition is a large topic that warrants a guide all its own.
-I’ll be working on that as a future post for you and I’ll link to it here once it’s finished.
-Until then, check out the recommended reading section below for some more in-depth articles on nutrition.
+Plant-based nutrition is a large topic that warrants a guide of its own.
+Check out the recommended reading section below for some more in-depth articles on plant-based nutrition.

 Aren’t Plant-Based Diets Expensive?